Nobel win for Swede who unlocked secrets of Neanderthal DNA

 Paabo and his team managed to extract DNA from a tiny finger bone found in a cave in Siberia, leading to the recognition of a new species of ancient humans they called Denisovans.

-Wedell called it “a sensational discovery” that showed Neanderthals and Denisovans to be sister groups that split from each other around 600,000 years ago.
+Wedell called it “a sensational discovery” that showed Neanderthals and Denisovans were sister groups that split from each other around 600,000 years ago.
 Denisovan genes have been found in up to 6% of modern humans in Asia and Southeast Asia, indicating interbreeding occurred there too.

 “By mixing with them after migrating out of Africa, Homo sapiens picked up sequences that improved their chances to survive in their new environments,” Wedell said.
 For example, Tibetans share a gene with Denisovans that helps them adapt to high altitude.

-Paabo said he was surprised to learn of his win, and at first thought it was an elaborate prank by colleagues or a mundane call about a summer home.
+Paabo said he was surprised to learn of his win, and at first thought it was an elaborate prank by colleagues or a call about his summer home in Sweden.

-“So I was just gulping down the last cup of tea to go and pick up my daughter at her nanny where she has had an overnight stay, and then I got this call from Sweden,” he said in an interview posted on the the Nobel Prizes homepage.
-“I of course thought it had something to do with our little summer house in Sweden.
-I thought, ‘Oh the lawn mower’s broken down or something.’”
+“So I was just gulping down the last cup of tea to go and pick up my daughter at her nanny where she has had an overnight stay, and then I got this call from Sweden,” he said in an interview on the Nobel Prizes homepage.
+“I thought, ‘Oh the lawn mower’s broken down or something'” at the summer home.

 He also mused about what would have happened if Neanderthals had survived another 40,000 years.